monero-ecosystem/monero-translations/translation-tips.md

 Luckily, there are plenty of reference sources available on the Internet.
 But take into account that the source might use a term in a different way than Monero developers do.

 * The [Microsoft Language Portal](https://www.microsoft.com/Language/en-US/Search.aspx) offers an extensive terminology database for the many languages Microsoft products have been translated in.
-There's no freely available equivalent for iOS or macOS.
-If you're looking for an Apple-specific term, your best bet is to search apple.com and then to change the language code on the page you find.
+There is no freely available equivalent for iOS or macOS.
+If you are looking for an Apple-specific term, your best bet is to search apple.com and then to change the language code on the page you find.

 * [Linguee](http://www.linguee.com/) is an online dictionary that displays examples and definitions from multilingual websites.
 Linguee offers translations between all official EU languages except Irish, as well as between English and Chinese, Russian and Japanese.
-It's very user-friendly: you can enter a word from the source or target language without explicitly changing the direction.
+It is very user-friendly: you can enter a word from the source or target language without explicitly changing the direction.

 For difficult terms, other options include: